EarlSpiritRoo/EarlSpiritRoo/README.md

 - Getting comfortable reading other people’s code
 - Contributing tiny fixes/docs to open source

-> “You see, sometimes friends have to go away, but a part of them stays behind with you.”
+> *You see, sometimes friends have to go away, but a part of them stays behind with you.*
+> — memory, code, and persistence